Mojang/ore-ui/react-facet/docs/game-ui-development/shared-facet.md

 ## Selectors

-Selectors allow to narrow data from an upstream remote facet:
+Selectors allow to narrow data from an upstream shared facet:

 ```ts
 interface UserFacet {